crytic/building-secure-contracts/program-analysis/echidna/assertion-checking.md

 ## When and how to use assertions

 Assertions can be used as alternatives to explicit properties if the conditions to check are directly related to the correct use of some operation `f`.
-Adding assertions after some code will enforce that the check will happen immediately after it was executed:
+Adding assertions after some code will enforce that the check happens immediately after it was executed:

 ```solidity
 function f(..) public {